CLOSE

 A buyer may also face unexpected costs associated with getting the newly acquired business up to speed with security best practices and relevant compliance standards.
 Depending on the IT maturity of the company being purchased, the costs to undergo third-party compliance audits are often so significant that it influences the purchase price of the company.

-Performing cybersecurity due diligence to address these scenarios can include leveraging the following services:
+Performing cybersecurity due diligence to address these scenarios can include leveraging the following four services:

 Penetration Testing